saar-win/personal-projects/argus/README.md

 - The "values.yaml" contains the environment variables values to keep the template generic as much as possible.
 - A simple UI that shows the user the times in cities around the world.
 - A helper Makefile for running the commands.
+- The project monitoring by Prometheus and Grafana.

 ## Usage
 ### To use with Helm, run: